-Extensive COVID-19 protocols were observed during CAPI interviews: only two to three people were allowed at each interview location, two meters apart.
+Extensive COVID-19 protocols were observed during CAPI interviews: only 2-3 people were allowed at each interview location, two meters apart.
 Enumerators wore masks and gloves during all interviews - which they removed, cleaned, and stored or disposed of after every six hours of wear - and sanitized their hands before and after every interview.